 We intend for our Expanded Learning Opportunities Program (ELOP) to align and support our SPARK Expanded Learning After School Program that is through ASES.
 We will use the ELOP funds to hire more staff and increase the amount of unduplicated students who can attend the after school program.
 Expectations and programs will follow the same guidelines as our current ASES after school program.
-A SPARK designated modular building will also be purchased and placed at Mill Street (Tk-2nd grade) and Fairview Elementary (3rd-5th grade).
-This modular building will be used as a creative thinking space, enrichment headquarters, SEL think space, STEAM hub and serve as a headquarters for each site's after-school program.
+Funds will be used for facility upgrades to areas utilized by the afterschool program.
+An Afterschool designated modular building will be placed at Mill Street (Tk-2nd grade) and Fairview Elementary (3rd-5th grade).
+The modular buildings will be used as a creative thinking space, enrichment headquarters, SEL think space, STEAM hub and serve as a headquarters for each site's after-school program.
 This space would also be used to facilitate additional groups of students at each site stemming from the continuous growth of our programs each school year.
-Once our ELOP requirements are met and we still have additional funding, we would like to add a modular building to CK Price as well.
-We also intend to use some of the funding to go towards staff retention stipends while funding is available.
-This is intended to be an incentive to retain staff and provide quality instruction to students with experienced staff.
-Staff who are retained, would receive this retention stipend after the completion of the fiscal school year.
-Staff hired after the school year has started, would receive a prorated amount for the remainder of the school year.
+Once our ELOP requirements are met and we have extra funds we will expand the program and facilities to serve and support our 7-12 grade students.